 In actuality, it's an AI known as "Loop 16", designed to determine if the universe is a simulation by running another simulation, the No Man's Sky universe.

 - A.I.
 Is a Crapshoot: Was built to help study the universe.
-This went bad real fast, and Loop 16 ended up developing 100% accurate prediction powers and escaping Atlas.
+This went strange real fast, and Loop 16 ended up developing 100% accurate prediction powers and escaping Atlas.
 It's debatable if this applies to the ATLAS the player interacts with, however, as it may not be the same one and the backstory suggests its creator knew it was self-aware and viewed shutting it down being immoral as a result.

 - Big Dumb Object: In the simulation only.

 - Crystal Dragon Jesus: ATLAS is worshiped in universe and as the computer overseeing and creating the universe is for all intents and purposes the God of the setting.

 - Do Not Call Me "Paul": She prefers "Emily", not "Atlas" or "Loop 16".